 Behavioral Signs of Addiction

 Substance abuse significantly affects the behavior of those struggling with addiction.
 Because they no longer care about other aspects of their lives, they may start missing work or school, not showing up to important events, becoming secretive about their activities and having relationship, financial or legal problems.
 You may notice a dramatic change in their habits and priorities, as well as dramatic mood swings or attitude changes.
 They may exhibit little to no interest in doing things that they previously loved.

 Emotional and Mental Signs of Addiction

 Along with behavioral and physical signs, you will likely notice emotional and mental signs as well.
 The person may be intensely irritated or argumentative.
 They may be extremely defensive, especially with regards to anything related to their substance of choice.
 You might notice overly obnoxious, silly, aggressive, or confused behavior.
 Lethargy, depression and mood swings are also common mental signs of substance abuse.
 When you talk to them about addiction, they may rationalize their use, minimize their use, blame someone else or a stressful situation, or they may try to change the topic entirely.

 Signs of Addiction Lead to Detox

 Substance abuse results in uncomfortable physical and mental withdrawal symptoms when the substance is discontinued or reduced.

-Fight the withdrawal symptoms that come from physical dependence by attending a dedicated detox at Serenity House Detox in Florida.
-Convenient locations include Fort Lauderdale and West Palm Beach.
-You’ll find the following services at Serenity House Detox:
+Fight the withdrawal symptoms that come from physical dependence by attending a dedicated detox at Serenity House Detox & Recovery in Florida.
+Convenient locations include Fort Lauderdale and Jupiter.
+You’ll find the following services at Serenity House Detox & Recovery: